dayluke/game_jam_team_14/README.md

-# Game Jam made by Team 14
+### Game Jam made by Team 14

+## Contributors

+# Programmers
-Contributors: Luke Day, Lewis Reynolds, Callum Quinn, Tom Jessop, Stella Bone, Aneirin James, Billy Burton, Elliot Reed, Bradley Bath, and Lachezar Penchev.
+Luke Day, Callum Quinn, and Lachezar Penchev

+# Artists
+Lewis Reynolds, Tom Jessop, Stella Bone

+# Designers
+Billy Burton, Elliot Reed, Bradley Bath.

-# Brief Overview of the Game
+## Brief Overview of the Game

-# How to Play
+## How to Play

+# Controls
+The controls for the game follow the standard WASD keys for movement, or the arrow keys, and you can use the spacebar to jump.

+# Aim of the Game